 Abstract: Dietary (co)-exposure to mycotoxins is associated with human and animal health concerns as well as economic losses.
 This study aims to give an insight on the currently available information in the scientific literature on (co-)occurrence of mycotoxins in cereals-based feed and food.
 An Extensive Literature Search (ELS) was undertaken in order to collect available occurrence and co-occurrence data of mycotoxins (i.e. parent and modified forms) in European core cereals, and to estimate potential pattern of co-exposure in humans and animals.
 A total number of 8406 records were collected from peer-reviewed literature from 2000-2018.
 Mycotoxins were mainly reported in wheat and maize showing the highest concentrations of fumonisins (FBs), deoxynivalenol (DON), aflatoxins (AFs), and zearalenone (ZEN).
 The max concentrations of FB1+FB2 were reported in maize both in feed and food, being above 4,000 μg/kg (legal maximum levels (MLs) in unprocessed maize in the EU) and 1,000 μg/kg (MLs in maize based foods for direct human consumption).
 Similar results were observed in DON-food, whose max concentrations in wheat, barley, maize and oat exceeded the MLs 750 μg/kg.
 Co-occurrence was reported in 54.9 % of total records, meaning that they were co-contaminated with at least two mycotoxins.
 In the context of parental mycotoxins, co-occurrence of DON was frequently observed with FBs in maize and ZEN in wheat; DON+NIV and DON+T2/HT2 were frequently reported in barley and oat, respectively.
 Apart from the occurrence of ZEN and its phase I and phase II modiﬁed forms only a limited number of quantiﬁed data were available for other modified forms; i.e. mainly the acetyl derivatives of DON.

-Keywords: maize; wheat; (List three to ten pertinent keywords specific to the article; yet reasonably common within the subject discipline.)
+Keywords: maize; wheat; barley, oat; aflatoxin; Fusarium toxins discipline.)

 1. Introduction